Global Multi-Cloud Replication in FaunaDB Cloud

-FaunaDB Serverless Cloud is a multi-master, globally distributed database as a service.
+FaunaDB Cloud is a multi-master, globally distributed database-as-a-service.
 Other cloud databases offer single-master configurations with global replication, or multi-master configurations with continental replication, but only FaunaDB truly supports low latency read and write access from anywhere.

 Later this year we will release dynamic site selection, letting you choose per-database where your data should live, and change it on the fly.
 Along with that release we will expand to additional regions, including some in Microsoft Azure.
 The upcoming regions, subject to change, are:

 - Toronto, Canada (Azure)

 - New South Wales, Australia (Azure)

 A three, five, or even nine datacenter cluster would be prohibitively expensive with any other solution.
 But in our cloud, it’s not: it’s still pay as you go.
 You only ever pay for the queries you run and the actual data you choose to store in each region.

 FaunaDB Cloud is being used by individuals, small companies, and even the Fortune 500.
 With global availability at serverless pricing, why would you ever use anything else?